 With or without the help of federal tax subsidies, we show you the lowest direct rates from all of the available companies.
 Whether you live in Cuyahoga County, Shaker Heights, Beachwood, Cleveland Heights, or the surrounding area, there are affordable options for persons under age 65 and Seniors.

 We provide the lowest prices offered from all of the major carriers.
 No other person, website or Exchange can legally offer a lower premium since plans are regulated to protect consumers.
 Companies available for persons under age 65 are Ambetter (Buckeye Health), Medical Mutual, Molina, Oscar, and CareSource.
 Anthem, UnitedHealthcare (see below), Aetna, and Humana offer Group plans for small and large businesses, but not private coverage.
 InHealth and HealthSpan have exited the Buckeye State market.

 Additional carriers that offer non-compliant short-term plans are HCC Life, National General, and IAC Group.
 Along with UnitedHealthcare, these companies offer the most competitive temporary contracts that can be used if you need benefits for up to 12 months.
 However, expenses resulting from existing conditions are not covered and federal subsidies are not applicable.
 Also, often maximum covered expenses are capped at $1 million, and a deductible may apply to preventative expenses.

 Ohio Health Insurance Marketplace

 The Ohio State Exchange (Marketplace) has been operational since late 2013 and Open Enrollment occurs every year.
-For 2018 coverage, the OE period was from November 1 through December 15th.
+For 2019 coverage, the OE period was from November 1 through December 15th.
 However, you can obtain medical coverage at any time throughout the year if you qualify for a Special Enrollment Period (SEP) exemption.
-President Trump's new healthcare legislation and changes (if approved) will be implemented sometime in 2019 and 2020.
+The Administration's new healthcare legislation and changes (if approved) will be implemented sometime in 2020.